HOW DOES A FELONY AFFECT YOUR LIFE?

 But Wait, There’s More…

 The repercussions of your felony are not just associated with legal penalties.
 Instead, the consequences seep into an individual’s personal and professional life, often for good.
-From gaining employment, securing housing, restricted voting rights, and more, a felony charge considerably undermines all these aspects.
+From gaining employment, securing housing restricted voting rights, and more, a felony charge considerably undermines all these aspects.
 In an era where background checks are routine, many employers and housing authorities hesitate to trust an individual with a criminal record.

-Voting restrictions further impede on a felon’s civil liberty.
-While incarcerated, on parole, or probation, felons are often barred from voting.
+Voting restrictions further impede a felon’s civil liberty.
+While incarcerated, on parole, or on probation, felons are often barred from voting.
 Alarmingly, a few states even enforce a perpetual voting ban for specific felonies.
 This infringement of rights affects an astounding number of US citizens, raising pressing civil rights concerns.

 Additional deterrents for felons include barriers to gun ownership, jury service eligibility, and holding public office.
-Securing professional licenses also become increasingly challenging, and certain employment types may become virtually unreachable.
+Securing professional licenses also becomes increasingly challenging, and certain employment types may become virtually unreachable.
 Moreover, the implications of a felony charge can permeate into personal realms like child custody decisions and immigration status, possibly culminating in deportation.

-WHAT IMPACT DOES A FELONY HAVE ON EMPLOYMENT
+WHAT IMPACT DOES A FELONY HAVE ON EMPLOYMENT?

 Securing employment and furthering a career when you own a felony record is a challenge of enormous magnitude.
 You see, despite the existence of anti-discrimination practices, its effectiveness in eliminating prejudice towards an individual with a felony conviction seems to go unnoticed, as bias among employers forms the main hurdle.